-Recidivist drink-driver who killed his passenger jailed
+Recidivist drink-driver Brent Aickin jailed over fatal east Auckland crash that killed his passenger

 "Sadly, Mr Siviter died at the scene," the judge said.

 Aickin was taken to Middlemore Hospital with serious injuries.
-There a blood sample was taken shortly before 1am, which returned a proportion of 122 milligrams of alcohol per 100 millilitres.
+There a blood sample was taken shortly before 1am, which returned a reading of 122 milligrams of alcohol per 100 millilitres.

 He told police he had one or two beers at the bar and claimed he was hit by another vehicle.

-Crown prosecutor Kristy Li said Aickin had a concerning history – six previous drink-driving related convictions - spanning from 1986 to 2015.
+Crown prosecutor Kristy Li said Aickin had a concerning history – six previous drink-driving related convictions - spanning 1986 to 2015.

 Li said there were also convictions for speeding, driving while disqualified and driving carelessly.